-We considered a space S of complex vectors in $C^3$ with constraints called s-vectors.
+We considered a space S of complex vectors in \mathbb{C}^3 with constraints, called s-vectors.
 Taking in mind the physical applications, we introduced the real-valued scalar product $\hat{}$ which is always calculated from the point of view of a fixed direction of the s-vector real parts.
 So, the latter can be naturally associated to a physical coordinate system, where the fixed 3-vector can be related to an observer.
-Then, we introduced a representation G of the group SO(3,C) acting on S through the polar decomposition of the SO(3,C) matrices on (real orthogonal) / (positive definite Hermitian), i.e. rotation / h-rotation matrices.
-We found that the scalar product $\hat{}$ is not in agreement with the action of G since the h-rotations break the scalar product $\hat{}$ and corresponds to the action of the group SO(1,2), which is known to have applications in various branches of physics, including classical, relativistic and particle mechanics.
+Then, we introduced a representation G of the group SO(3, \mathbb{C}) acting on S through the polar decomposition of the SO(3, \mathbb{C}) matrices on (real orthogonal) / (positive definite Hermitian), i.e. rotation / h-rotation matrices.
+We found that the scalar product $\hat{}$ is not in agreement with the action of G since the h-rotations break the scalar product invariance.
+So, we introduced a restricted action of G that locally preserves the scalar product $\hat{}$ and corresponds to the action of the group SO(1,2), which is known to have applications in various branches of physics, including classical, relativistic and particle mechanics.